KatherineTrice/starter-hugo-academic/content/event/2026_2_INSAR/index.md

   # postcode: '02215'
   #country: United States

-summary: A symposium talk on typically developing children’s neural plasticity during statistical learning.
+summary: A poster on the impact of bias and knowlede about sepaker neurotype on teh learning and memory of novel words.
-abstract: 'Statistical learning refers to the  implicit learning process to extract regularities from sensory inputs, and shapes and is shaped in turn by language development.
-Furthermore, behaviorally, children learn statistical regularities much faster than adults.
-What are the developmental changes in the brain that underpin learning new patterns in the linguistic domain?
-Find out in our symposium!'
+abstract: 'Social factors such as speaker trust can impact the learning and memory of novel words.
+Can other factors such as knowledge that someone is autistic and imolicit bias surrounding autism similarly shape word learning?
+Find out in our poster!'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2023-03-25T00:00:00Z'
+date: '2026-04-25T00:00:00Z'
 # date_end: '2030-06-01T15:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
 publishDate: '2017-01-01T00:00:00Z'

-authors: [Zhenghan Qi, Anqi Hu, Yi-Lun Weng, Katherine Trice]
+authors: [Katherine Trice, Zhenghan Qi]
-tags: [Children, Adults, Language, Statistical Learning, MRI, Individual Differences]
+tags: [Adults, Autistic, Language, Pragmatics, Word Learning, Theory of Mind, Bias, Individual Differences]

 # Is this a featured talk? (true/false)
 featured: false